-Caterpillars are multicolored.
-Their soft bodies are covered in thin black, yellow and white rings.
-As it matures, it turns all white, retaining tiny black dots while growing 4 bristly spikes near its head.
-They eat a variety of plants and pupate on whatever they are eating.
+The mammoth moths can be found in parks and deciduous forests in urban, suburban, and rural areas.
+Like most moths, they are nocturnal and attracted to lights.
+The caterpillar for this moth is multicolored.
+Its soft body are covered in thin black, yellow, and white rings.
+As it matures, it turns all white, retaining tiny black dots while growing four bristly spikes near its head.
+It eats a variety of plants and pupates on whatever plant it eats from.

 Butterfly and Moth Anatomy